Public Transport in Lisbon

 • 🟢 Best for: Visitors, Occasional Travelers

-• How it Works: Tap your contactless debit/credit card or mobile wallet (Apple Pay, Google Pay) on validators in metro stations, buses, trams, and most ferries.
+• How it Works: Tap your contactless debit/credit card or mobile wallet (Apple Pay, Google Pay) on validators in metro stations and some buses/trams.

-• Where to Buy: No purchase needed – use your own card/device
+• Where to Buy: No purchase needed – use your own card.

-• No card fee • No registration • Works across most Lisbon transport (not valid on all suburban/regional trains)
+• No card fee • No registration • Currently valid mainly on Metro network

 • Ticket Types: